This privacy notice explains how we use recordings of phone calls. When a call is recorded we collect:

 How long we keep your personal information

-All telephone recordings will be held securely and recordings will only be retained for
+All telephone recordings will be held securely and recordings will only be retained for 130 days, except the Revenues and Benefits service which holds recordings for 2 years and 130 days.

-A recordings may be held for longer if it forms part of evidence in an ongoing investigation, in which case you will be informed that the information will remain with the council until it is no longer needed for this purpose.
+A recording may be held for longer if it forms part of evidence in an ongoing investigation, in which case you will be informed that the information will remain with the council until it is no longer needed for this purpose.

 Where we do not need to continue to hold your information it will be securely destroyed by our telephony provider.